michieltjampens/tios/README.md

 ### Base IO

 Will be the base 'floor', providing:
-- one or two ethernet connectors
+- one ethernet RJ45
-- one or two USB host connectors
+- one USB type A host connector
-- 12V to 5V DCDC
+- 26V to 5V@2A DC-DC
+- Filtered Power in passthrough to upper layers via one of the reserved pins